Roller coaster wheel assembly: Design

 On modern roller coasters, both wooden and steel, the same basic design of wheel assembly is found.
-Each wheel assembly typically consists of at least 3 wheels per assembly arranged in 3 positions: top, side, and under the rails, known as "road wheels", "guide wheels", and "up-stop wheels", respectively.
-Most modern roller coasters typically have pairs of wheels in each orientation, with 6 wheels per assembly, but this can vary by ride.
+Each wheel assembly typically consists of at least three wheels per assembly, arranged in three positions: top, side, and under the rails, known as "road wheels", "side-friction wheels", and "upstop wheels", respectively.
+Most modern roller coasters typically have pairs of wheels in each orientation, with six wheels per assembly, but this can vary by ride.

-The up-stop system was developed in 1919 by John A. Miller.
-He patented a design to make Pleasure-Railway attractions safer.
-His design consisted of wheels underneath the rails, keeping the train on the track rather than relying on gravity, which allowed more aggressive inclines and a more thrilling ride.
+The upstop system was developed and patented in 1919 by John A. Miller.
+He patented a design to make roller coaster attractions safer and more thrilling.
+His design featured wheels underneath the rails alongside the typical road wheels, keeping the train on the track more securely, allowing for longer and steeper drops.

 Most roller coasters have some form of up-stop system that runs underneath the rails.
-They are commonly wheels, but some older roller coasters or low-intensity, family focused rides may utilize a steel plate or bar positioned under the rails due to low forces.
-Up-stop wheels keep the train from lifting off of the track while traversing hills that may provide negative g-forces, or through inversions.
+They are usually wheels, but some older roller coasters and low-intensity children's rides may utilize a steel plate or bar positioned under the rails instead.
+Upstop wheels keep the train from lifting off of the track while traversing hills that may provide negative g-forces, or through inversions.
 They are typically the smallest wheels out of the assembly.

-Side friction wheels hug the sides of the rail, either the outside or inside, depending on the ride manufacturer.
-Early Arrow Dynamics steel roller coasters oriented the side frictions wheels on the inside of the rails.
+Side-friction wheels hug the sides of the rail, on the outside or the inside, depending on the ride manufacturer.
+Early Arrow Dynamics steel coasters oriented the side-friction wheels on the inside of the rails.
 Side friction wheels keep the train centered in the track, avoiding derailment.

-The final set of wheels in the assembly are known as running wheels, road wheels, or tractor wheels.
-Running wheels are typically the largest set of wheels in the assembly, and roll on the top of the rails.
+The final set of wheels in the assembly are known as road wheels.
+Road wheels are typically the largest set of wheels in the assembly, and roll on top of the rails.
 These wheels bear the weight of the train.
-They are typically made from a polyurethane or nylon/polyurethane blend, while side friction and up-stop wheels can be made of the same materials or steel.
-Some older wooden roller coasters utilize steel wheels throughout the assembly.
-The benefits of the polyurethane or nylon/polyurethane blend are low rolling resistance, high load endurance, smooth ride, and high durability.
+They are typically made from a polyurethane or nylon and polyurethane blend, while side friction and up-stop wheels can be made of the same materials, or conversely of steel.
+Some older wooden roller coasters utilize steel wheels for every wheel in the assembly.
+The benefits of the polyurethane or nylon/polyurethane blend wheels are low rolling resistance, high load endurance, a smoother ride, and high durability.

-Some manufacturers' coasters have a larger gap between the up-stop and/or side friction wheels and the track.
-In instances of negative g-force or through inversions, the road wheels may lift off the track slightly until the up-stop wheels engage.
-This can result in a rougher ride.
-As technology has improved, the gap has been significantly lessened or eliminated, resulting in smoother rides.